ElectronSutra/venture/pages/gear/weaponry/weaponry.md

 **Reaching**: This weapon negates the advantage of mounted targets.

-**Shield**: This weapon reduces its damage bonus by 2 and grants +1 Parry.
-It allows you to flurry Full Defense with Rush and Withdraw.
+**Shield**: This weapon reduces its damage bonus by 2.
+You may flurry Full Defense with Rush and Withdraw actions.
+If you choose to take only Full Defense, you boost your Parry by 3 instead of by 2.

 **Slow**: This weapon requires an action to reload.